alexisatt/new-checkout-cart/README.md

 # checkout-cart

-The purpose of this application is to display a simple checkout cart
+The purpose of this application is to display a simple checkout cart.
+- Click the Add to Cart button to add to cart
+- To see your items click Cart Icon in the top right corner of the screen.
+- Here you will be able to remove selected items and see your cart total

 Things to do:
 - Based on items in cart, nudge the “customer” to add another (or 2) of the more valuable